Olivewood Garden’s Staff

 In her free time, Monica enjoys volunteering at Olivewood Gardens and Learning Center, cooking with Grandma & spending quiet time with her husband and her yellow lab, Cali.

-Rocina works at Olivewood Gardens and Learning Center as Special Projects Coordinator, overseeing transit, equity justice and community outreach efforts in collaboration with the San Diego Association of Governments.
+Rocina works at Olivewood Gardens and Learning Center as a Garden Support Specialist, and also supports special projects as by coordinating transit justice and community outreach efforts in collaboration with the San Diego Association of Governments.
 She is also a 9th Generation Kitchenista®, gardening support staff and a recently elected National School District Board Member trustee.
 Rocina loves adventures with food, cooking, dancing, sewing, new cultures and friends.
 She had a wonderful mother and very loving grandparents that taught her the main principles in life: courage, respect, kindness and showing the best of you.
 Born and raised in Mazatlán, Sinaloa in northwest Mexico, she learned many different ways to adapt to a new life, language, culture and lifestyle when she came to the United States.
 In her free time she enjoys outdoor adventures like bikes, hiking, picnics and beach outings with her family.
 She also loves all kinds of music that touches your soul and makes you move with a smile on your face.

-Kelsey is the School-Based Environmental Education Specialist at Olivewood Gardens and Learning Center.
+Kelsey is the Youth Programs Coordinator at Olivewood Gardens and Learning Center.
 As a California native, she has always been a lover of nature and the outdoors.
 She received a B.S. in Environmental Studies from UC Santa Barbara.
 Her passion for transforming the food system in a way that supports both food justice and environmental sustainability drove her to pursue a career in the nonprofit sector and led her to discovering Olivewood.
 In her free time Kelsey likes to exercise, read, cook, and explore farmers markets and art shows.

 Octavio works as one of the garden support staff at Olivewood.
 He is a National City native and graduated from Sweetwater Union High School.
 He currently attends college at City College.
 In his free time, Octavio likes to spend time with his family.
 Octavio was a volunteer at Olivewood before joining the staff team.